divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 #### USER
 For security you should not run the container using the root user, it must be the normal user.
 Atleasst last instruction should be USER <Some-user>.

+#### WORKDIR
+- cd will not work in the docker, we have to use WORKDIR instruction to change the directory.
+- WORKDIR instruction is used to set the current working directory inside the docker image

+#### ARG
+- ARG is used to the Variables at build time only, not inside the container.